-Relation between Body Fat and Liver Fat Accumulation and Cytokine Pattern in Non-Alcoholic Patients with Chronic HCV InfectionGonzález-Reimers E. · Castellano-Higuera A. · Alemán-Valls R. · Alvarez-Argüelles H.b · de la Vega-Prieto M.J.c · Abreu-González P.d · López-Prieto J. · Santolaria-Fernández F. · Valladares-Parrilla F.b
+Relation between Body Fat and Liver Fat Accumulation and Cytokine Pattern in Non-Alcoholic Patients with Chronic HCV InfectionGonzález-Reimers E.a · Castellano-Higuera A.a · Alemán-Valls R.a · Alvarez-Argüelles H.b · de la Vega-Prieto M.J.c · Abreu-González P.d · López-Prieto J.a · Santolaria-Fernández F.a · Valladares-Parrilla F.b

 Servicios deaMedicina Interna, bAnatomía Patológica, cLaboratorio, Hospital Universitario de Canarias, dDepartamento de Fisiología, Facultad de Medicina, Universidad de La Laguna, La Laguna, Spain